Actor portrayals.

 You should also tell the doctor if you are pregnant, plan to become pregnant or if you are breastfeeding.

-The most common side effects of PRIALT include dizziness, nausea, confusion and uncontrolled eye movements.
+The most common side effects of PRIALT include dizziness, nausea, confusion, and uncontrolled eye movements.
 These are not all the possible side effects of PRIALT.
 Talk to your doctor about any side effects you may be experiencing.

 Important Safety Information and Indication